WTO seeks to land big prize after 20 years of fish talks

 ‘RACE TO THE BOTTOM’

-While China is the biggest single subsidiser, it accounts for only 21% of the $35.4 billion that countries and trading blocs around the world, including the EU and Japan, spend propping up their fleets every year, according to a 2019 study by academics from universities and institutes in Canada, China and the United States. read more ( https://tmsnrt.rs/3AyX2Jh )
+While China is the biggest single subsidiser, it accounts for only 21% of the $35.4 billion that countries and trading blocs around the world, including the EU and Japan, spend propping up their fleets every year, according to a 2019 study here by academics from universities and institutes in Canada, China and the United States. ( tmsnrt.rs/3AyX2Jh )

 “In the waters in countries from which fleets emanate, the stocks are devastated, so they have to go elsewhere and they compete with each other,” said Daniel Pauly, a fisheries biologist at the University of British Columbia in Canada, expressing particular concern about tuna.
 “This is a race to the bottom.”